Classic motorcycle insurance

 What is classic motorcycle insurance?

-At Compare the Market, we can help you compare classic bike insurance quotes for bikes manufactured from 1970 onwards.
+At Compare the Market, we compare classic bike insurance quotes for bikes manufactured from 1970 onwards.

-Do you need insurance for a classic motorcycle?
+Do I need insurance for a classic motorcycle?

 Yes, if you ride or even park your classic motorbike on the road, you’re legally required to have at least third-party insurance cover.

 Even if you don’t ride your classic motorcycle on public roads, it’s still a good idea to consider insuring your bike against damage and theft.
-Particularly if you’ve invested a lot of time and money into it.
+This is particularly important if you’ve invested a lot of time and money in it.

 What is a classic motorcycle?